ballerina-platform/module-ballerinax-googleapis.calendar/examples/work-schedule-management-with-calendar/work-schedule-management-with-calendar.md

 ### Setting recurrence and reminders

-Sarah's application allows her to schedule weekly team meetings as recurring events.
-It also sets reminders to ensure that all team members receive timely notifications before each meeting.
+Schdule weekly team meetings as recurring events, setting reminders to ensure all team members receive timely notifications before each meeting.

 ### Updating and deleting events

-In case there are changes to a meeting schedule or cancellations, Sarah's application leverages the API to update or delete events in her calendar.
-Attendees are automatically notified of any changes, ensuring everyone stays informed.
+Modify or delete events in the calendar in case of changes to a meeting schedule or cancellations.
+Attendees are automatically notified of any modifications, ensuring everyone stays informed.

 ```ballerina
 gcalendar:Event|error reminderEvent = calendar->updateEvent(<string>calendarResult.id, <string>updatedEvent.id, {